pydio/cells/README.md

 To have the environment running, you must also:

-- create a database in your chosen DB server,
+- Create a database in your chosen DB server,
-- run the Pydio Cells installer that will guide you through the necessary steps: you might refer to the [wiki]() for additional information.
+- Run the Pydio Cells installer that will guide you through the necessary steps: you might refer to the [wiki](https://github.com/pydio/cells/wiki) for additional information.

 ```bash
 ./cells install